Speaking part: variant 15 - Langart

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss smartphones.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: Do you have a smartphone?
-What do you use it for?
+Interviewer: What do you mostly use your smartphone for?

-Interviewer: What apps do you use the most frequently?
-Why?
+Interviewer: What do you like most about having a smartphone?

 Interviewer: Thank you very much for your interview.